 First Chance Delaware encourages public, private, non-profit, philanthropic, business entities and community partnerships that work to:

 End childhood hunger and expand access to nutritious food for low-income children

 Promote learning readiness through literacy, health, and parent-child engagement programs

 Advance the recognition of and effective response to adverse childhood experiences

 First Chance is a vehicle to recognize and to facilitate effective partnerships, to share research and best practices, and to promote awareness of opportunities to collaborate in support of Delaware’s children.

 Casey Family Programs provided the founding grant for First Chance Delaware, and will continue to provide technical and operational support through Casey’s First Spouse Initiative program.

 There are several active and developing model partnerships throughout Delaware, including the Task Force to End Childhood Hunger, the first partnership to be recognized as a First Chance initiative.

-- The Task Force to End Childhood Hunger consists of a central team convened by the First Lady with representatives from the Food Bank of Delaware, the Department of Education, and the Department of Health and Social Services.
+The Task Force to End Childhood Hunger consist of a central team convened by the First Lady with representatives from the Food Bank of Delaware, the Department of Education, and the Department of Health and Social Services.
 This task force’s specific goals include increasing participation and building partnerships in support of the Summer Food Service Program and alternative model school breakfasts.
 The task force also seeks to promote awareness of all programs, public and private, available to Delawareans experiencing food insecurity.
 Other task force partners include the Harry K Foundation, superintendents, principals, members of the Delaware School Nutrition Association, the Department of Agriculture, Delaware farmers, Summer Food Service Program sponsors and partners, and the regional office of the USDA.